Assisted Living vs. Home Care

 No Going Back

 Transitioning to a facility is a major step and often requires selling your home in the process.
 This all or nothing approach locks many individuals into something they may not be 100% happy with.
 From a financial aspect, once you move into a facility you can be sure the costs will only rise as your needs change.
 This results in bills that can easily tower over the cost of home care.
 If you don't want to get locked into expensive and impersonal facility care, home care is the perfect solution.
-That's because home care be tailored to your exact needs, which ends up being less impactful on your pocketbook.Get Home Care Now >
+That's because home care can be tailored to your exact needs, which ends up being less impactful on your pocketbook.Get Home Care Now >